 Waffles in Belgium could get more environmentally friendly and a tad exotic.
 But will they like it?
-Who knows.
+Maybe.

 Scientists at Ghent University in Belgium are experimenting with maggot fat to replace butter in waffles, cakes, biscuits and other baked goods.
 Researchers say the use of insect butter is more sustainable than dairy products.